MicrosoftDocs/azure-reference-other/iot-c-reference/iot-c-ref-iothub-message-h/iothubmessage-createfromstring.md

 # IoTHubMessage_CreateFromString()

 Creates a new IoT hub message from a null terminated string.
-The type of the message will be set to `IOTHUBMESSAGE_STRING`.
+The type of the message will be set to IOTHUBMESSAGE_STRING.

 ## Syntax